hyperlexus/blueshellbot2/README.md

 if you do that, i recommend changing the default values so you have to pass less variables manually :)

 ### known issues and other small bits:
-1. if someone runs `b.alert "`, the bot returns an error. why this happens is sorta known but it's sort of a running gag among my friends to make it produce a 🥶 emoji this easily, so i didnt fix it yet
+1. ~~if someone runs `b.alert "`, the bot returns an error. why this happens is sorta known but it's sort of a running gag among my friends to make it produce a 🥶 emoji this easily, so i didnt fix it yet~~ THIS HAS BEEN FIXED AFTER A YEAR
-2. `b.alert` also does not work with roles or bot users.\
+2. `b.alert` does not work with roles or bot users.\
 3. A lot of the `b.restart` problems have been FIXED, now what you need to do to get it to work is the following:\
 Change the necessary config in `.env`, mainly `PROJECT_PATH` and `BAT_PATH`, which point to where your project root and where the executable for the bot is.
 4. Any admin commands (those in the `ModCog.py` file) can only be executed by "Bot admins".
 These are to be defined by **USER ID** in the .env file.\